jhonatzambra/skeleton-docsify/docs/guide/en/main/architecture.md

 # Specification of architecture

-> **TODO:**  Create documentation about the main and global definition of the project in terms of
+> **Description:**  Create documentation about the main and global definition of the project in terms of
 > architecture/structure related to definition of components, relation with another components.
 Also
 > can include information about the patterns and style related to the design.